minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-basket-in-the-box.md

   thumb:
 ---

-For this one you only need two baskets or boxes and any treats or just kibbles.
+For this one you only need two baskets or boxes and any treats or just kibble.

 The other box or basket needs to fit inside the other one.
 I used a plastic basket and a cardboard box.
 I put the kibbles on the bottom of the cardboard box and then I laid the basket face down on top of the treats.
-It took Miki under a minute to get the kibbles out.
+It took Miki under a minute to get the kibble out.

 You can make this game harder, if you put the kibbles inside a scrunched towel.
 You can also put other small tasks in there, like a Kong toy, carton package or paper balls that has treats inside of them.